Frequently Asked Questions

 My child shares that the food is not tasty and is not appetizing.

-The food that MPS prepares is mildly spiced.
+The food that LCPS prepares is mildly spiced.
 Condiments are offered based on the menu of the day.
 At the secondary level, Flavor Stations are provided for students to flavor their food based on their individual palate.

 Are you taking steps to provide more fresh, as opposed to frozen food?